gmchad/nomofomo-ethny/README.md

 # FOMO NOMO - ETHNY

-Find token events way easier by connecting your wallet and seeing which events you can go to 🎉
+Find token-gated events way easier by connecting your wallet and seeing which events you can go to with calendar integration 🎉

 ### Frontend
 `cd frontend && npm start dev`